 Day 13: Hill Towns to Harbors

-Today we'll continue south through Provence's intoxicating countryside, stopping to explore the charming Aix-en-Provence, before we make our way to the seaside city of Marseille.
-After checking into our hotel we'll tour Marseille's historic center and port with our local guide — including the city-capping Notre-Dame de la Garde basilica.
-We'll share travel memories and toast new friends at our farewell dinner together tonight.
+Today we'll continue south through Provence's intoxicating countryside, making our way to the seaside city of Marseille.
+We'll tour Marseille's historic center and port with our local guide — including the city-capping Notre-Dame de la Garde basilica.
+Tonight we'll share travel memories and toast new friends at our farewell dinner together.
 Sleep in Marseille (1 night).
 Bus: 3 hrs.
 Walking: moderate.

 Day 14: Tour Over After Breakfast